Discipline (BDSM)

-Disciplining in BDSM may involve giving punishment when rules are broken, such as by beating (top left), bondage of submissive in an uncomfortable position for long time (top right), or a combination of both, as in the example where the man is bound and being flogged (bottom).
+Disciplining in BDSM may involve giving punishment when rules are broken, such as by beating (top left), bondage of submissive in an uncomfortable position for long time (top right), or a combination of both, as in the example of a bound submissive being flogged (bottom).

-Discipline in BDSM is the practice in which the dominant sets rules which the submissive is expected to obey.
-When rules of expected behaviour are broken, punishment is often used as a means of disciplining.
+Discipline in BDSM is the practice in which a dominant sets rules which a submissive is expected to obey.
+When the rules of expected behaviour are broken, punishment is often used as a means of disciplining.